juanmendez/android-annotations-kotlin-databinding/README.md

 It's been more than three years since I discovered [Android-Annotations](http://androidannotations.org/) and is one of my favorite
 Android libraries.
 I am so grateful for those who have contributed and keep it running.

+## Running into compiling errors when using Dependency injection?
+Try:

+`./gradlew clean`
+`./gradlew build --stacktrace`

+You can read from your terminal in more detail what's wrong.